Lllllllleong/wazePoliceScraperGCP/README.md

 The system is designed as a set of cooperating microservices deployed on Google Cloud Run.
 This serverless architecture ensures that resources are only consumed when a service is active, making it highly cost-effective.

-*   **`scraper-service`**: A Go application triggered by Cloud Scheduler to fetch data from Waze and save it to Firestore.
+*   **`scraper-service`**: A Go application on Cloud Run, triggered by Cloud Scheduler, that fetches data from Waze and saves it to Firestore.
-*   **`alerts-service`**: A Go API that serves alert data to the frontend, intelligently fetching from GCS archives or live from Firestore.
+*   **`alerts-service`**: A Go API on Cloud Run that serves alert data to the frontend, intelligently fetching from GCS archives or live from Firestore.
-*   **`archive-service`**: A Go application triggered daily to move older data from Firestore to Google Cloud Storage for long-term archival.
+*   **`archive-service`**: A Go application on Cloud Run, triggered daily by Cloud Scheduler, that moves older data from Firestore to Google Cloud Storage for long-term archival.

 For a detailed breakdown of the system design, data flow, and technology rationale, please see the **[Architecture Document](./ARCHITECTURE.md)**.